 Social media is here to stay, and we can’t control employees if they want to have blogs and keep an account on the different social networking sites, and these are enough reasons why there is a need for social media policy.
 Thru this social media policy, we can define what they can “talk about and share”.
 This should be part of your social media policy, and mind you please, even though as a company, you block access to social networking sites, the online behavior of employees can still affect the organization.

 On another note, companies should define their online philosophy.
-An organization must revisit their mission and vision and check whether web 2.0 can be used to achieve them.
+An organization must revisit its mission and vision and check whether web 2.0 can be used to achieve them.
 This is a process that must be done before making a decision either to block access of social media in the office or embrace the use of these tools, i.e. set up their fan pages and corporate blogs.
-Otherwise, using social media without fully identifying the value it will bring is time waster and a futile exercise.
+Otherwise, using social media without fully identifying the value it will bring is a time waster and a futile exercise.